tenstorrent/tt-buda/docs/public/developer.rst

 +++++++++++++++++

 The compiler does not implement register spilling.
-Since Grayskull only has 4 LRegs, running out of registers is a common occurence.
+Since Grayskull only has 4 LRegs, running out of registers is a common occurrence.
 If you see the
-following: ``error: cannot store SFPU register (reigster spill?) - exiting!`` you have most likely run out of registers.
+following: ``error: cannot store SFPU register (register spill?) - exiting!`` you have most likely run out of registers.

 Error Messages
 ++++++++++++++

 Unfortunately, many errors are attributed to the code in the wrapper rather than in the code being written.
-For example, using an unitialized variable would show an error at a macro called by a wrapper function before showing the line number in the user's code.
+For example, using an uninitialized variable would show an error at a macro called by a wrapper function before showing the line number in the user's code.

 Function Calls